gngz/aladinoLamp/LampFirmware/README.md

 >1.
 Create a folder with name "firmware".
 >2.
 Copy all files from lib folder to "firmware" folder.
 >3.
 Copy firmware.ino arduino code file to "firmware" folder.
 >4.
-Edit firmware.ino and upload to your nodemcu board.
+Edit firmware.ino, update the HOME_TEST, DEBUG, WIFINAME, WIFIPASS macros and upload to your nodemcu board.